These blackberry muffins are dotted with juicy blackberry chunks and topped with a buttery cinnamon and walnut streusel.

-Fresh or frozen blackberries can be used, or switch them up for a different berry all together!
+Fresh or frozen berries can be used in these blackberry muffins, or switch them up for a different berry all together!

 We have been blackberry foraging most weekends.
 I’m trying to fill our freezer with as many berries as I can to, *fingers crossed*, last us through the winter.

 I’ll also turn some into fruit leather when I get my hands on some autumn apples.
 See how to make fruit leather here.

 Foraging for wild fruit is something I love to do so much.
 I can’t grow heaps of it on my small section so I really enjoy making the most of the free bounty that grows around me.

 I found another wild apple tree at the park two minutes from our house that I hadn’t spotted before which was exciting!
 We’ve got about 7kg blackberries in the freezer so far and jars of chia seed blackberry jam in the pantry.
 I wanted to bake a few goodies with them while they’re fresh too and that’s where these muffins come in.

 Think of the fluffiest muffin, with a mere hint of cinnamon, dotted with juicy berries.
 That’s how I would describe these muffins.
 They’re extra fluffy, and the juicy blackberry chunks are a wonderful contrast.

 To compliment the juicy blackberry, I’ve topped these muffins with a generous layer of buttery walnut and cinnamon streusel that brings texture and flavour.
 You can’t go wrong with a little crunch!

 Inside the muffin it’s deliciously fluffy and moist, with colourful pops of juicy berry.
 Though any berry can be used, I find the blackberry’s natural tartness is perfect in this recipe.
 I have however made this with blueberries and strawberries too and it’s still excellent, just a bit sweeter.

 Blackberry Muffins with a Buttery Streusel Topping